Embracing Chinese New Year: A Guide to Dos and Don'ts

 Exchange Greetings

-Do Offer Well-Wishes: Exchange greetings like "Gong Xi Fa Cai" (Mandarin) or "Kung Hei Fat Choi" (Cantonese), both of which convey wishes for prosperity and wealth in the coming year.
+Do offer well wishes: Exchange greetings like "Gong Xi Fa Cai" (Mandarin) or "Kung Hei Fat Choi" (Cantonese), both of which convey wishes for prosperity and wealth in the coming year.

 Participate in Traditional Activities

-Respect Elders
+Show Respect to Elders

 Share Meals